Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Patient-comments.md

 What is missing in the Xt-EHR that is **mandatory/required** in the ZIB?
 - Patient.DeathIndicator
 - Patient.MultipleBirthIndicator
+Action needed?

 What is mandatory/required in ZIB that is optional in Xt-EHR?
 - Patient.Gender
 - Patient.DateOfBirth
 - Patient.NameInformation
+Action needed?

 What is mandatory/required in Xt-EHR that is optional in ZIB?
 - EHDSPatient.personalIdentifier
+Action needed?

 What is missing in the ZIB that is **optional** in the Xt-EHR?
-- EHDSPatient.citizenship (comparable to zib Nationality)
+- EHDSPatient.citizenship (comparable to zib Nationality; zib is more granular)
-- EHDSPatient.communicationLanguage (comparable to zib LanguageProficiency)
+- EHDSPatient.communicationLanguage (comparable to zib LanguageProficiency; zib is more granular)
-- EHDSPatient.maritalStatus (comparable to zib MartitalStatus)
+- EHDSPatient.maritalStatus (comparable to zib MartitalStatus; zib doesn't consist of all values in EHDSPatient/HL7 MaritalStatus valueset)
 - EHDSPatient.telecom (comparable to partial information model ContactInformation)

 What is missing in the Xt-EHR that is **optional** in the ZIB?